Theatre at the Ace Hotel

 Seating for 2,214 was originally arranged in orchestra, mezzanine and balcony levels.
 The deep recess in the ceiling is covered with tiny mirrors, which glitter when the cove lighting plays on them.
 On the two side walls are magnificent murals by Heinsbergen depicting heraldic Medieval scenes with painted characters depicting Fairbanks and Pickford and other Hollywood figures, including the heads of United Artists board members serving in 1927, tacked onto voluptuous bodies of flying gods and goddesses.
 The organ screens, serving the Wurlitzer 3 manual 17 ranks organ, and the proscenium arch are highly decorated in an elaborate Gothic style.

 The theatre was a great success and was operated by United Artists Theatres circuit for the majority of its life as a movie theatre.
 During the 1950’s, a new wide-screen process was installed, and a giant curved screen was erected in front of the proscenium arch.
-Although little damage was done here, the mezzanine was totally removed to acommodate a new projection booth, which gave a straight throw onto the new screen.
+Although little damage was done here, the mezzanine was totally removed to accommodate a new projection booth, which gave a straight throw onto the new screen.

 In its later years, the United Artists Theatre was operated by Metropolitan Theatres and it closed as a full time cinema in the summer of 1989, screening Spanish language movies.
 It briefly became a legitimate playhouse, staging Spanish language comedies, dramas and musical comedies for adults.

 In the fall of 1989, it was taken over by Dr. Eugene Scott for church use.
 Volunteers from his organization toiled for many hours to remove years of smoke stains and grime from the building, which now looks as good as it did on opening night, back in 1927.
 The former United Artists Theatre became home for Los Angeles University Cathedral.
 Upon the death of Dr. Eugene Scott in 2005, the church continued to use the building for a few more years.
-It was put up ‘For Sale’ in 2010, and was sold in the fall of 2011, to a developer, with possible plans to convert at least part of the building in a hotel.
+It was put up ‘For Sale’ in 2010, and was sold in the fall of 2011, to a developer, with plans to convert the office space part of the building in a hotel.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.